Mosaic AI announces launch of enterprise B2B support platform

 This ensures the professionals on the other side of the ticket receive the support they need in the way they need it, as efficiently as possible.
 The QA process itself is also changing, as AI platforms now have the ability to evaluate and score 100% of your support tickets—something that was too costly to do manually.

-If you want to future proof your B2B QA process, leverage AI to evaluate the factors mentioned above, and then have human team members intervene any time AI notices a significant concern.
+If you want to future proof your B2B QA process, use AI to evaluate the factors mentioned above, and then have human team members intervene any time AI notices a significant concern.

 Build a zero-touch escalation process